 A minimum of two sets of final plans and specifications must be included with the Building Permit application.

 Identification of Minimum Premium Policy

 Valid workers’ compensation insurance certificates are required for permit applicants per F.S.
 440.103: “Such proof of compensation must be evidenced by a certificate of coverage issued by the carrier, a valid exemption certificate approved by the department or the former Division of Workers’ Compensation of the Department of Labor and Employment Security, or a copy of the employer’s authority to self-insure and shall be presented each time the employer applies for a building permit.”

 If the project includes a threshold building, the applicant must include the structural inspection plan and shoring/re-shoring plans in accordance with section 105.13 of the Florida Building Code.

-Construction Project Review Letter
+Construction Project Plan Review – Letter of Code Compliance

-The construction documents will be reviewed by EH&S plan review staff for compliance with applicable codes and standards and in accordance with the Florida Building Code and applicable Florida Statutes.
+The construction documents will be reviewed by qualified EH&S plan review staff for compliance with applicable codes and standards and in accordance with the Florida Building Code and applicable Florida Statutes.